bcbio/bcbio-nextgen/docs/contents/cloud.rst

 For convenience, there's a "serialize" flag ('-s') that saves the dataframe used for plotting.
-In order to explore the data and extract specific datapoints or zoom, one could just deserialize the ouput like a python pickle file:
+In order to explore the data and extract specific datapoints or zoom, one could just deserialize the output like a python pickle file:

 ```
     import cPickle as pickle